 Katie Gough holds a Ph.D. in Performance Studies from the University of California-Berkeley (2005).
-Prior to coming to UVM, she taught in the American Conservatory Theatre MFA program in San Francisco (2005), the Department of Theatre, Dance and Performance Studies at UC-Berkeley (2005), and in the School of Culture and Creative Art at the University of Glasgow in Scotland (2006-2014).
-In 2008, Katie was a Visiting Fellow in the Centre for Irish Studies, and taught in the Department of History at Concordia University in Montreal.
+Prior to coming to UVM, she taught in the American Conservatory Theatre MFA program in San Francisco (2005), the Dept of Theatre, Dance and Performance Studies at UC-Berkeley (2005), and in the School of Culture and Creative Art at the University of Glasgow in Scotland (2006-2014).

 For CV and full text of selected publications go to: https://vermont.academia.edu/KatieGough

 FELLOWSHIPS, GRANTS & AWARDS (since 2010)

 - UNH Summer Institute in Public Humanities Fellow, UNH Center for the Humanities & New England Humanities Consortium, Awarded 28 April 2020

 - Humanities Center Faculty Fellow for 2020-21, UVM Humanities Center, Awarded February 2020 (cancelled due to Covid-19; now 2021-22)

 - Small Grant Research Award ($3000), for Archival Research at the Live Art Development Agency, London (Feb 2019), UVM College of Arts & Sciences, Awarded February 6, 2018

 - Oscar G. Brockett Essay Prize for “The Art of the Loop: Analogy, Aurality, History, Performance” (TDR 2016), American Society for Theatre Research & Brockett Center for Theatre History & Criticism, UT-Austin, Awarded November 18, 2017